geetakudumula/spellingbee-genai-agent/README.md

 - ✅ Progresses from hardest to easiest
 - ✅ Provides definitions, origin, and usage (on request)
 - ✅ Vocabulary-only quiz mode available
-- ✅ Tested in GenAI Playground with real-time prompt execution
+- ✅ Tested in GenAI Playground with realtime prompt execution

 ---